Xilinx/versal-restart-trd/_sources/pages/usecases/apu_wdt.md.txt

 ```

 #### Behind the scene
-During the BOOT image creation, `config_fpd_wdt_srst.cdo` added in boot.bif will configure the expiry action of the fpd wdt to *system restart*.
+During the BOOT image creation, `config_fpd_wdt_srst.cdo` added in boot.bif will configure the expiry action of the FPD WDT to *system restart*.
 PLM configures this action in the error management module.
-Whenever fpd wdt expires, the PLM gets the notification to perform the configured action.
+Whenever FPD WDT expires, the PLM gets the notification to perform the configured action.

 In Linux system, the watchdog driver is enabled by default.
-The linux device tree has the fpd wdt node enabled.
-So the fpd watchdog is populated as hardware watchdog device.
+The Linux device tree has the FPD WDT node enabled.
+So the FPD watchdog is populated as hardware watchdog device.
 The `watchdog-daemon` opens this device and configure it for 20 seconds.
-Then this applicaiton is running an infinte loop to kick the watchdog every 5 seconds.
+Then this application is running an infinite loop to kick the watchdog every 5 seconds.

 When this application is killed or hanged, the watchdog stops receiving the kick (heartbeats), resulting in watchdog expiry.
 And hence PLM will perform system restart.